prody/ProDy/doc/examples/dynamics/pca/pca_xray_calculations.rst

 >>> # blast_record = blastPDB('''p38_sequence''')
 >>> # pdbids = blast_record.getHits() # uncomment this and previous line to update PDB list

-We use the same dataset in the below example to reproduce the same results.
+We use the same set of structures to reproduce the results.
-After we listed the PDB identifiers, we obtained them using :func:`~prody.proteins.fetchPDB` function as follows:
+After we listed the PDB identifiers, we obtain them using :func:`~prody.proteins.fetchPDB` function as follows:

 >>> pdbfiles = fetchPDB(pdbids, folder='pdbfiles')